-As he is required to do by the Virginia Regulations, the hearing officer strongly encouraged the parties to work on mutually resolving or, at least, narrowing their differences through formal means such as mediation or less formal means such as settlement negotiations.
-The request for a due process hearing was received by the LEA on , 2007.
+The hearing officer strongly encouraged the parties to work on mutually resolving or, at least, narrowing their differences through formal means such as mediation or less formal means such as settlement negotiations.
+The request for a due process hearing was received by the LEA and VDOE on [Day/Month/Year].

-The hearing officer's legal assistant scheduled the first pre-hearing conference call at 9:00 a.m. on Friday, , 2007.
-Ms. , Ms. and the hearing officer participated in the conference call.
+The hearing officer's legal assistant scheduled the first pre-hearing conference call at 3:00 p.m. on Friday, , 2007.
+Mr. and Mrs. , Mr. , Mr. , Mr. (the VDOE evaluator) and the hearing officer participated in the conference call.